uhlryk/function-overloader/README.md

 ```javascript
 new Overload(...arguments);
 ```
-And it will also return `Condition Object`
+And it will also return `Condition Response`

 ### Condition Response